doctorfree/Pokedex-Markdown/Pokemon/Bulbasaur.md

 It bears the seed of a plant on its back from birth.
 The seed slowly develops.
 Researchers are unsure whether to classify Bulbasaur as a plant or animal.
 Bulbasaur are extremely tough and very difficult to capture in the wild.

-Solar Beam, Bulbasaur's strongest attack.
+Solar Beam is Bulbasaur's strongest attack.
 Light is collected and formed into a powerful beam with intensive force.

-Bulbasaur, the Seed Pokémon.
+Bulbasaur is a Seed Pokémon.
 A young Bulbasaur uses the nutrients from its seed for the energy it needs to grow.

 ## See also